vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 This example keeps simple to understand the "external system" to synchronize with react States.

+## Step 2: Specify the effect dependencies

+By default, like that code that we learned, effects run after every render.
+But not always is what we want.

+- Sometimes the synchronizing is not always instant.
+For example, you wont to reconnect to the chat server on every keystroke.

+- Somestimes, we want that some animation should happen only in the first render, for the first time.

 > I have on me all the dreams of the world.